dsbowen/hemlock/docs_md/tutorial/first_project.md

 Jupyter will attempt to open the dashboard automatically in your browser.
 If this fails, the terminal window will show you links to the dashboard that you can manually copy and paste into your browser.

 Open the file named `blackboard.ipynb`.

+Change the kernel to `hemlock-venv`.
+At the top of the notebook click Kernel >> Change kernel >> hemlock-venv.

 Run the first cell (Shift + Enter on windows) to set up the environment and application context.
 It's not important right now to understand exactly what it does.

 Now, create your first hemlock page.
 In a new code cell below the first one, enter the following: